The Bank Job: Historical background

 The film is in part based on historical facts about the Baker Street robbery.
-A gang tunnelled into a branch of Lloyds Bank at the junction of Baker Street and Marylebone Road in London on the night of 11 September 1971 and robbed the safe deposit boxes that were stored in the vault.
+A gang tunnelled into a branch of Lloyds Bank at the junction of Baker Street and Marylebone Road in London on the night of 11 September 1971 and robbed the safety deposit boxes that were stored in the vault.
 The robbers had rented a leather goods shop named Le Sac two doors down from the bank, and tunnelled approximately 40 feet (12 metres), passing under the Chicken Inn restaurant that was located between the shop and the bank.
 The tunnelling took three weeks, working on weekends.

 Ham radio operator Robert Rowlands overheard conversations between the robbers and their rooftop lookout.
 He contacted police and tape-recorded the conversations, which were subsequently made public.
 The film includes lines recorded by Rowlands, such as the lookout's comment that "money may be your god, but it's not mine, and I'm fucking off."